Goyder

 Employment conditions in Goyder face significant challenges, ranking among the bottom 10% of areas assessed nationally

-The area specializes in agriculture, forestry & fishing, with an employment share 2.1 times the regional level.
-However, health care & social assistance is under-represented at 9.8% compared to Rest of SA's 13.9%.
-Local employment opportunities appear limited based on Census working population vs resident population data.
-Over the 12 months to September 2025, labour force levels increased by 1.9%, while employment declined by 0.1%, leading to a rise in unemployment rate by 1.9 percentage points.
+However, health care & social assistance is under-represented at 9.8% of workforce compared to Rest of SA's 13.9%.
+Local employment opportunities appear limited based on Census working population vs resident population comparison.
+Between September 2024 and September 2025, labour force levels increased by 1.9%, while employment declined by 0.1%, leading to a rise in unemployment rate by 1.9 percentage points.
 In contrast, Rest of SA saw employment rise by 0.3% and labour force grow by 2.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is projected to expand by 6.6%, and over ten years by 13.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Goyder.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
 Applying these projections to Goyder's employment mix indicates local employment should increase by 4.7% over five years and 10.8% over ten years.

 Frequently Asked Questions - Employment